 With boilers that are older than that, many of the parts will have now seen a price increase due to the lack of demand so it might be a good time to take a look at some of the fantastic new boiler finance deals available right now here at BASI Heating.

-From as little as 50p a day, you can have a new, energy efficient boiler installed in your home, complete with manufacturer warranty guarantee in just 48 hours, giving you peace of mind that your home can be your warm escape from the wintery temperatures that winter has in store for you.
+You can have a new, energy efficient boiler installed in your home, complete with manufacturer warranty, in just 48 hours, giving you peace of mind that your home can be your warm escape from the temperatures that winter has in store for you.

 Be Prepared – Get Winter Ready Now